 I love working up these crochet dishcloth patterns, especially in the summer.
 Crochet dishcloths are lightweight enough to be a great take-along project and work up quickly too.
 I find such satisfaction in making something pretty and useful in such a small amount of time!
-Plus, there is such a simple pleasure that can be had from using handmade dishcloths.
+Plus, there is such a simple pleasure that can be had from washing dishes using handmade dishcloths.

 I hope you enjoy these quick and easy crochet dishcloth patterns!
 Bookmark this page or pin the image below so you can be sure to find the patterns again and again.